mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-for having contant O(1) runtime complexcity we should use array to store, in the above code why we use linked list?  imagine we have an array with 5 fixed size and the key should be between 0 to 4 , if the input key is 11 what happend.
+for having contant O(1) time complexcity we should use array to store, in the above code why we use linked list?  imagine we have an array with 5 fixed size and the key should be between 0 to 4 , if the input key is 11 what happend.

 In this senario we should hash the key, if the key is integer we get the remain of key devided by array lentgh, we use % symble (Modulo) and this issue with fix, for example: